Beyond the Line of Control

 If this diagnosis is accurate, then logically the remedy lies in the rule of law, the empowerment of the ordinary, pluralism and the resolution of the regional conflicts.
 No change in the Western power corridors alone can usher in a transformation in South Asia, especially Pakistan, Afghanistan and India, if these three states remain poorly governed, distrustful of each other and continue with the policy of marginalisation of their minority communities – ethnic as well as religious.
 India is better governed than Pakistan and Pakistan has a better track record than Afghanistan but at a regional level the fate of these countries is interlinked.
-Bangladesh and Sri Lanka have similar issues but for the purpose of this article, I am only focusing on countries which are battling extremists at different levels and are ‘destined’ to play a role in the ‘war on terror’.
+Bangladesh and Sri Lanka have purchase viagra without a doctor similar issues but for the purpose of this article, I am only focusing on countries which are battling extremists at different levels and are ‘destined’ to play a role in the ‘war on terror’.
 United States’ relations with and stakes in these three states also put them into a unique category of sorts.

 The fact that President-elect Barack Obama of the United States has not used the phrase ‘war on terror’ at least since he won the election on Nov 4 is a hopeful sign.
 It is encouraging because the ‘war’ has complicated the South Asian scene immensely in the last eight years or so and a different strategy and perspective is the need of the hour.
 However, any change in US policy can only have a complimentary effect – as South Asians themselves hold the real key.